Nakatsu, Ōita: Geography

-Nakatsu is in the northwest corner of Ōita Prefecture, Kyushu.
+Nakatsu is in the northwest corner of Ōita Prefecture, Kyushu and faces the Gulf of Suō on the Seto Inland Sea to the northeast.
 To the east of Nakatsu is Usa and to the southwest is Hita.
 Nakatsu touches the border of Fukuoka Prefecture on its west.
-To the northeast is the Suohnada Sea.
-The city covers an area of 491.09 square kilometers, 80% of which is mountainous.
-There is a wide stretch of flat, agricultural land which begins at the mouth of Yamakuni River and extends to Mount Hiko called the Nakatsu plain.
+Some 80% of the city area is mountainous, mainly in the south There is a wide stretch of flat, agricultural land which begins at the mouth of Yamakuni River and extends to Mount Hiko called the Nakatsu plain, making it the largest agricultural area in the prefecture.

+The tallest mountain in Nakatsu is Mount Hachimen (八面山, Hachimen-zan) which literally means "eight-faced mountain."
+Its name is said to have come from the fact that the mountain looks nearly same from every angle.
+It seen as a symbol of Nakatsu with many legends surrounding it.